On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Modern MT Systems Are Temperature-Constraint ND-MT

-To explore the potential of ND-MT in addressing the multi-modality challenge across two dimensions: lexical variance and semantic equivalence.
-We conduct experiments on 22 ND-MT systems for the ⟨English, Chinese⟩ pair, with a temperature of $0.5$ and a sampling size of $10$~\cite{smantic_ent}, without additional non-deterministic settings.
-We also include the corresponding D-MT systems as baselines to enable direct comparison, where each system generates only one candidate.
-Notably, we access DeepSeek-671B through an API that does not allow modification of the default sampling method; consequently, DeepSeek-671B produces non-deterministic outputs for both D-MT and ND-MT configurations, differing only in sampling size.
-This scenario provides valuable insights into evaluating emerging closed-source ND-MT systems.
-So temporarily keep the results of DeekSeek-671 while not analyzing it.
-We compute the \textit{delta} results based on the D-MT for easy understanding.
-The results are shown in Figure~\ref{fig:delta_all_en-zh}.
+To explore the potential of ND-MT in addressing the multimodality challenge across two dimensions: lexical variance and semantic equivalence.
+We conduct experiments on 22 ND-MT systems for the ⟨English, Chinese⟩ pair, with a temperature of $0.5$ and a sampling size of $10$~\cite{smantic_ent}, without additional non-deterministic settings such as top-p~\cite{DBLP:conf/iclr/HoltzmanBDFC20}, top-k~\cite{DBLP:journals/corr/abs-2505-19371}.
+We run the corresponding D-MT systems as baselines to enable direct comparison, where each system generates only one candidate.